VI. General conditions station and bus WIFI network

 0 results for «»

-The CFL make a wifi available to users in a selection of stations, according to their technical, economic and operational possibilities.
-The wifi session is established in each station equipped with the necessary installations, for a period of one hour within the limit of the opening hours of the station.
-After a period of one hour, the user will be disconnected and will be able to restore access by reconnecting to the wifi service.
+The CFL make a wifi available to users in a selection of stations and bus, according to their technical, economic and operational possibilities.
+The wifi session is established in each station and each bus equipped with the necessary installations, for a period of three hours maximum within the limit of the opening hours of the station and bus traffic.
+After a period of three hours maximum, the user will be disconnected and will be able to restore access by reconnecting to the wifi service.

 The CFL do not guarantee either the quality of data transmission or the absence of disruption when providing the service.
-The user has no right to the wifi being made available in a specific station.
+The user has no right to the wifi being made available in a specific station or in a bus.
 The CFL are entitled to block all or part of the service and/or Internet sites at any time.

-To be able to use the wifi, the user must register his mobile equipment (laptop computer, tablet or telephone).
+To be able to use the wifi, the user must select the CFL network so that his mobile equipment (laptop computer, tablet or telephone) is registered.
 It is possible to register several terminals per user for the use of the wifi.
-The registration is valid for 12 months from the date of registration and requires the storage of a cookie on the user's equipment.
-Registration takes place automatically via acceptance of these general conditions.
+The use of wifi is valid from the present general conditions are accepted.

 a.
 The user uses the wifi under his/her own responsibility and does not hold the CFL liability for any damage he/she may cause to the CFL or to third parties.